SepehrRezaee/Computational_Neuroscience_UniversityCourse/README.md

-# Computational_Neuroscience_UniversityCourse
+# Computational Neuroscience a Shahid Beheshti University Course
-This is repository of the Computational Neuroscience including 4 assignments with its soulutions.
+This is the repository of the Computational Neuroscience course, including four assignments with their solutions.

+The date of this course was Sunday, January 1.